 Test and trace

 The current health tech applications in Asia demonstrate different models, ranging from voluntary compulsory and more intrusive, surveillance-based concepts.
 This Singapore model, called Trace Together relies on collectivism and voluntariness.
 In China, on the contrary, all mobile devices and access to the digital world are always tied to a person’s identity.
 Hence tracking citizens (train tickets, payments, etc.) is centralized and linked to someone’s identity, making it easier to trace and track all of their movements and behavior.
-Currently it is mandatory for all citizens to download cellphone software (Alipay health code) that relays their location to the authorities.
+Currently all citizens can download cellphone software (Alipay health code, a Wechat app or citizen’s app ) that relays their location to the authorities.
 At the entrance of any public building or area, you have to show your QR code; only those who have a ‘healthy’ green code are allowed to enter.
 (Source: The Technology That Could Free America From Quarantine (The Atlantic)